 Backscattered electrons (BSE) are high energy primary electrons that suffer large angle (> 90°) scattering and re-emerge from the entry surface of a specimen.
 Most BSE have energies slightly lower than that of the primary electron beam, E0, but may have energies as low as ~50 eV (the upper cut-off for secondary electrons).
 The fraction of beam electrons backscattered from a sample, nb (also symbollized η), depends strongly on the sample's average atomic number, Z, reflecting the increasing charge of the atomic nuclei.
 Individual scattering events are generally elastic, where a negligible amount of energy is lost by the primary electron in the process.
 The direction of the electron may be altered, but its energy remains essentially the same.
 However, an electron that has undergone inelastic scattering (having excited a plasmon, phonon, caused inner shell ionization, or interacted with an electron in the valence band) may subsequently escape the sample surface as a BSE.

 A good approximation for the backscattered coefficient (Love & Scott, 1978) is:

-where, wi = weight factor of element i and Zi = atomic number of element i.
+where, wi = weight fraction of element i and Zi = atomic number of element i.
 The energy of a backscattered electron depends upon the number of interactions that it has undergone before escaping the sample surface.

 Backscattered Electron Energies.
 Distribution of BSE energies with an iron target.
 Note that the energy peak of the BSE for this material occurs ~12 keV.
 The model was run using the Casino software described at http://www.gel.usherbrooke.ca/casino/What.html.